 I understand IRMAA impacts both my Medicare Part B premiums, as well as my Medicare Part D costs.

+I turn 65 soon and am considering buying a Medicare Advantage Plan.
 If I buy a Medicare Part C plan (Medicare Advantage), can I avoid an IRMAA charge?

 No, you can’t avoid IRMAA if you buy a Medicare Advantage plan.